on Ch, Linkbot and Arduino

 You must have administrative privileges on the laptop to install software.

 - Attendees will receive a certificate of recognition as a UC Davis C-STEM Certified Educator.

-- C-STEM partner schools using C-STEM Physical Computing curriculum can purchase hardware and software from C-STEM industrial partners with a discount.
+- C-STEM partner schools using C-STEM Math-ICT curriculum can purchase hardware and software from C-STEM industrial partners with a discount.

 - Optional Continuing Education Unit quarter credits from UC Davis Extension are available for professional development conducted at UC Davis.